 WATCHMAN Changes the Game

-The WATCHMAN Implant is a one-time, minimally invasive procedure that may provide non-valvular atrial fibrillation (NVAF) patients with a lifetime of stroke risk reduction without the bleeding risk associated with long-term OAC therapy.
+For non-valvular Afib patients who need an alternative to oral anticoagulants, the WATCHMAN Implant is a one-time minimally invasive procedure that may provide a lifetime of stroke-risk reduction without the bleeding risk associated with long-term OAC therapy.

 With almost 20 years of clinical-trial and real-world experience—including over 10 clinical trials—WATCHMAN is the most studied left atrial appendage closure (LAAC) device.